 The 6 1/2-liter Bentley was introduced in 1926, but work soon began Read More

 It bears no resemblance to a standard steel Mark VI, and may be the most valuable Bentley in existence

 This elegant 1947 Bentley Mk VI Franay Drophead Coupe, with its outrageous coachwork and curlicue trim, really belongs with Figoni et Falaschi and Saoutchik offerings at Sunday afternoon shows in the Bois de Boulogne before WWII.

 Considering its underpinnings stem from the mundane Bentley Mk VI, this car’s appearance in 1947 is doubly Read More

 Looking at the clumsy double tops I wonder: What were they thinking?

 When electrical engineer F. H. Royce joined forces with well-known motoring sportsman the Hon.
 C. S. Rolls to form Rolls-Royce Motors in 1905, it took them two years to hit their stride with the 40/50 HP model, now commonly called the “Silver Ghost.”

-Rolls promoted the marque in trials and road races, while Royce, a mechanical genius, developed Read More
+Rolls promoted the marque in trials and road races, while Royce, a mechanical genius, developed the Read More